top of page

 • Equipment

-• High-value personal property
+• High-value personal items

 Does a Bill of Sale Have to Be Notarized in Florida?

-When Bill of Sale Notarization Is Required in Florida
+When Bill of Sale Notarization IS Required

-1. When the Receiving Agency Requires It
+1. When an Agency Requires It

 • Tax collector offices